yiisoft/db/docs/en/command/dml.md

 ## Upsert

-To upsert rows in a table, you can use the `Yiisoft\Db\Command\CommandInterface::upsert()` method.
+To atomically update existing rows and insert non-existing ones, you can use the `Yiisoft\Db\Command\CommandInterface::upsert()` method:

-The following example shows how to upsert rows in a table.

 ```php
 <?php